49 Secrets Your Pharmacist Isn’t Telling You

 Learn how to save money, avoid mistakes, and get the most out of your visit to the drugstore.

 What is this drug?
 What does it do?
 Why am I taking it?
 What are possible side effects? and How should I take it?
 Not only does this help you to use the drug correctly, it’s also a good way to double-check that you’re getting the right drug.
 Half the prescriptions taken in the U.S. each year are used improperly, and 96 percent of patients nationwide don’t ask questions about how to use their medications.
-Here are 10 super-important questions you must ask before taking prescription medications.
+Make sure you know about these 10 super-important questions you must ask before taking prescription medications.

 And we make mistakes—about two million a year.
 Ask if we use a bar-code system to help keep us from pulling the wrong drug off the shelf or giving the wrong strength of the right drug.